 - Sister Charmaine Krohe Provincial Leader

 - Sister Margaret Malone Provincial Councilor

-The new Council will be installed on December 8, 2021.
+The new Council was installed on December 8, 2021.
 “We are grateful to our sisters of the Atlantic-Midwest for their commitment and openness throughout the discernment process and assure the new Provincial Council of our prayerful support as they live out their faith-filled, generous response to provincial leadership,” said General Superior Sister Roxanne Schares when announcing the appointments.
 “May they receive the grace they need as they inspire the Sisters to creative fidelity in the commitment to carry out the unifying mission of Christ.
 In the spirit of our foundress, Blessed M. Theresa of Jesus Gerhardinger, may they be women of peace, hope and love, for love gives everything!”

 Sister Charmaine had previously served as President of Mother Seton Academy, and for 34 years she lived and served the African-American community at St. Ambrose Parish in Northwest Baltimore as teacher, pastoral associate, hospital chaplain, and founder of the St. Ambrose Outreach Center.
 “I am grateful to the new Council for their openness to serving in leadership during these challenging and complex times.
 It is a sign of great courage and hope for the province.”

 Sister Mary Roy Weiss

 Sister Mary Roy Weiss has been appointed Provincial Councilor and Vicar.
 She has been a religion teacher and campus minister at Notre Dame Preparatory School in Towson, MD, since 2017.
 Although much of her career has been spent as an educator in religion and music, and as a music therapist in school settings, Sister Mary Roy has also worked in Vocation Ministry and as a Province Minister of Liturgy and Music.